 How Non-Community Property States Work

-In general, non-community property states assign ownership of income to the person who has the job/business.
+In general, non-community property states assign ownership of income to the person who owns the job or business.
 However, the IRS taxes couples on the joint income if they file Married Filing Jointly.
 The key point here is that calculating tax due is different from who owns the income.

 How Community Property States Work

 This means that two otherwise identical couples living in different states can have vastly different injured spouse relief rights.
 In community property states, even if only one spouse earns the income, it can be considered owned by both spouses.
-If that is the case they may not be eligible for Injured Spouse Relief.
+If that is the case, they may not be eligible for Injured Spouse Relief.